Toby Ziegler: Season 6

-Military shuttle leak storyline

 In the episode "Things Fall Apart," the International Space Station develops a critical oxygen leak.
 With no civilian shuttles available to perform a rescue mission in time, a three-person crew finds itself trapped aboard the ISS.
-While the president contemplates rescue options, C.J. becomes aware of the possibility that a secret military space shuttle could be prepared in time to rescue the crew.
-However, this would involve revealing the shuttle's existence, particularly as one of the ISS crew is a Russian military officer.
-C.J. shares her speculation with several senior White House staff, including Toby.
-The information is leaked to Greg Brock, a reporter for The New York Times, which triggers a full-scale investigation.
+While the president contemplated rescue options, C.J. becomes aware of the possibility that a secret military space shuttle could be prepared in time to rescue the crew.
+However, this would involve revealing the shuttle's existence, particularly as one of the ISS crew was a Russian military officer.
+C.J. shared her speculation with several senior White House staff, including Toby.
+The information is leaked to Greg Brock, a reporter for The New York Times, which triggered a full-scale investigation.